 Los Angeles Civil Rights Attorney

-As Americans, we are afforded a number of personal rights and protections under Federal Law.
+As Americans, the Constitution provides us with a number of personal rights and protections.
 The term “civil rights” refers to the rights of individuals to receive fair and equal treatment and to be free from unfair discrimination.
 These rights apply in a number of settings including employment, education, and housing, to name a few.
 Your civil rights cannot be violated by your employer, a private business, a governmental agency or any other institution.

 Title VII of the Civil Rights Act

 Title VII of the Civil Rights Act of 1964 is a landmark piece of civil rights legislation, which prohibits discrimination based on race, color, religion, gender or national origin.
-It gave all Americans equal voting rights and ended racial segregation in schools, workplaces and public facilities.
+It provides all Americans with equal voting rights and ended racial segregation in schools, workplaces and public facilities.

-Under this law, it is unlawful for employers to hire or fire any individual or make any decisions relating to his or employment based on race, color, religion sex or national origin.
+Under this law, employers must not hire or fire any individual or make any decisions relating to his or employment based on race, color, religion sex or national origin.
 Employers cannot limit, segregate or classify employees or job applicants using any of the above factors as determinants.
-Title VII of the Civil Rights Act of 1964, in addition to employers, also applies to entities such as employment agencies, unions and training programs.
+Title VII of the Civil Rights Act of 1964 applies to entities including employers, employment agencies, unions and training programs.

 Potential Legal Options

 If you believe that you have faced unlawful discrimination in the workplace, there are a number of legal options available to you.
-Depending on the circumstances of your case, you may be able to resolve the issues through informal negotiations, a lawsuit in civil court, or through a government claim.
+Depending on the circumstances of your case, you may be able to resolve the issues through informal negotiations, a civil lawsuit, or through a government claim.

 Informal negotiations: If you have a civil rights matter, you can try to resolve it outside of court.
-Ideally, both sides will sit down and draft an agreement in which the employer agrees to pay the employee and the employee agrees to give up his or her right to sue.
-A skilled lawyer must help you negotiate the best resolution possible.
+This may occur before or after a lawsuit has been filed.
+This process generally requires both sides to meet with a mediator and provide a detailed accounting, including evidence and witness statements supporting their case.
+A successful mediation ends with both parties signing an agreement in which the employer agrees to pay the employee and the employee agrees to give up her right to sue.
+A skilled lawyer can help you negotiate the best resolution possible.

-Claim with the government: The government is responsible for enforcing civil rights laws.
-So, if your rights have been violated, you can ask the government to conduct an investigation into your allegations.
-Once you file your claim, the agencies will determine where and how the case will be handled.
-Note these always have a very short timeline: if you don’t file in a matter of months, you can lose your claim in most circumstances.
+Claim with the government: If your civil rights have been violated, you can ask the government to conduct an investigation into your allegations.
+Once you file your claim, the government agencies will determine where and how the case will be handled.
+Many individuals opt to hire private attorneys to also represent them, even if a government agency elects to file a lawsuit.

 Protecting Your Rights